DiamondLightSource/blueapi/docs/tutorials/quickstart.md

 ```
     blueapi --config path/to/file serve
 ```

-An example of the config file that start stomp with default values can be find in:
+An example of a config file that starts STOMP with default values can be found in:

 ```
     src/script/stomp_config.yml
 ```